Giosue Gallucci

 Giosuè Gallucci ([dʒozuˈɛ ɡɡalˈluttʃi]; December 10, 1864 – May 21, 1915), also known as Luccariello, was a crime boss of Italian Harlem in New York City affiliated with the Camorra.
-He dominated the area from 1910–1915 and was also known as the undisputed "King of Little Italy" and "The Mayor of Little Italy", partly due to his political connections.
+He dominated the area from 1910–1915 and was also known as the undisputed "King of Little Italy" or "The Boss", due to his power in the criminal underworld and political connections.
 He held strict control over the policy game (numbers racket), employing Neapolitan and Sicilian street gangs as his enforcers.

 Born in Naples, Italy, Gallucci became one of the most powerful Italians politically in the city.
 With his ability to mobilize the vote in Harlem and register immigrants, he delivered a significant number of ballots.
 He gained near immunity from law enforcement by allying with Tammany Hall, a Democratic political machine that ruled Manhattan and New York City politics almost unopposed.
 Despite his power and political clout, Gallucci was subject to Black Hand extortion and his rule was challenged frequently.
 In 1915, he was killed by a rival gang.
 The fight over the lucrative numbers rackets left behind by Gallucci was known as the Mafia-Camorra War.